 A 2018 amendment distinguishes between larger and smaller houses; for larger houses the scheme allows for three separate houses with a cumulative floor space not exceeding 465 square metres.
 For smaller houses there is a maximum of 5 with a cumulative floor space of 500 square metres

 Offsite Construction Systems

-These may be worth considering as they can save time and money.
+These may be worth considering as they can save time and money when building a house extension.
 They can include oak frames, cross-laminated timber, structural insulated panels and timber frames.

 Town & Country Planning Act.
 1990.
 [Online].
 Available here.
 (Accessed 12th August 2021)

 Gov.UK Guidelines.
 2021.When is permission required?
 [Online].
 Available here.
 (Accessed 12th August 2012)